How to Tell Someone You Support Them in English [Updated]

 Wrap-up

-Just as help can come in a variety of forms, so can the ways you offer it to others.
-Whether with a work colleague or with a best friend, the other person will surely be happy to hear they have your support.
-Use this list as a guide and pick the expression that is best for your unique situation.
+Help can come in a variety of forms, and so can the ways you offer it to others.
+Whether with a co-worker or with a best friend, the other person will be happy to hear they can depend on you.